Approximate Random Matrix Models for Generalized Fading MIMO Channels: Proposed Matrix Approximations

-We now show that this is also equivalent to minimizing the the K-L divergence between $p(\vec X)$ and a Wishart distribution.
-Let $q(\vec X)$ be that Wishart distribution which minimizes the K-L divergence between $p(\vec X)$ and all the Complex Wishart distributions $ \mathcal{CW}_{n_1}(n, \vec \Sigma)$, i.e.,
+An alternative to determining the exact matrix distribution is finding a Wishart distribution that has the least K-L divergence from the actual distribution.
+As seen earlier, Wishart distribution is a well-studied distribution and its properties can be readily applied \cite{james}.
+Let $\vec H$ be an $n_1 \times n_2$ random matrix with independent and identically distributed elements and $\vec X= \vec H \vec H^H$ be an $ n_1 \times n_1$ random matrix.
+Say, the exact matrix distribution of $\vec X$ denoted by $p(\vec X)$ is not known, as in the case of $\eta-\mu$/$\kappa-\mu$/Nakagami-m distributions.
+Let $q(\vec X)$ be that Wishart distribution which minimizes the K-L divergence between $p(\vec X)$ and all the complex Wishart distributions $ \mathcal{CW}_{n_1}(n, \vec \Sigma)$, i.e.,

-Note that we assume an unknown degrees of freedom as $n$ in this case, while in the Wishart approximation we had constrained the degree of freedom to $n_2$.
+Note that, we assume an unknown degrees of freedom as $n$ in this case, while in the Wishart approximation we had constrained the degree of freedom to $n_2$.
 The density of an $n_1 \times n_1$ complex Wishart matrix $\vec X \sim \mathcal{CW}_{n_1}(n, \vec \Sigma)$ is given by \cite{randombook},

 where $C\Gamma_.(.)$ is the complex multivariate gamma function \cite{randombook}.
 Substituting the density in (\ref{minimizer}), we obtain

 Denoting $\vec Z= E_{p}[\vec X]$ and $Y= E_{p}[ln |\vec X|]$, we get